Anard/anard-overlay/README.md

 # emerge -a upgrade-portage
 $ upgrade --help
 ```
-Also add a desktop file which uses zenity to interactively manage upgrade (with gtk USE flag) ;
+Also add a desktop file which uses zenity to interactively manage upgrade

 ## kernel-tools
 ### Instructions